-Choose a filter that has three stages of filtration: mechanical, chemical, and biological.
+Choose a filter with three filtration stages: mechanical, chemical, and biological.

-Mechanical filtration is the process by which debris, such as feces and uneaten food are removed from your betta’s tank.
-You’ll need to change the mechanical filter cartridges every month or so, depending on the size of the tank and filter.
+Mechanical filtration is the process by which debris, such as faeces and uneaten food, is removed from your betta’s tank.
+You’ll need to change the mechanical filter cartridges every month, depending on the tank size and filter.

 As mentioned above, your biological filter helps to encourage the growth of helpful bacteria in your betta’s tank, which are essential to the nitrogen cycle.

-But what is the nitrogen cycle, and why is it so important for the health of the inhabitants of your tank?
+But what is the nitrogen cycle, and why is it so important for the health of your tank’s inhabitants

-- All the decomposing food, dead organisms, feces, and dead plants in your tank are broken down by bacteria into ammonia.
+- Bacteria break down all the decomposing food, dead organisms, faeces, and dead plants in your tank into ammonia.
 Ammonia is toxic to everything in your tank, especially your fish.
-Ideally, the levels of ammonia in your tank should be 0ppm (parts per million).
+Ideally, the ammonia levels in your tank should be 0ppm (parts per million).

 - A bacterium called Nitrosomonas breaks down ammonia into nitrite.
 Although not as harmful as ammonia, nitrites can still be toxic to the living organisms in your tank, and levels should ideally be 0ppm.

-- Next, a bacterium called Nitrobacter acts on the nitrite to break it down into nitrates.
+- Next, a Nitrobacter bacterium acts on the nitrite to break it down into nitrates.
 Although nitrates won’t harm your betta as badly as nitrites, they can cause algae blooms, and levels should ideally be kept below 20ppm.

 Heater: Yes or No?

-The water temperature in your betta’s tank should never drop below 690 Fahrenheit, and should ideally remain between 780 and 800 Fahrenheit.
-So chances are you will need to get a heater to maintain this water temperature.
+The water temperature in your betta’s tank should never drop below 690 Fahrenheit and should ideally remain between 780 and 800 Fahrenheit.
+So chances are you will need a heater to maintain this water temperature.